Banco Popolare approves cap hike to be launched on March 31

+BRIEF-Yuexiu Real Estate Investment Trust says has noted decrease in price of units of Yuexiu Reit

+* Has noted decrease in price and increase in trading volume of units of yuexiu reit

-LODI, Italy - The shareholders of Italy's Banco Popolare BAPO.MI on Saturday gave final approval to a 1.5 billion euro (1.2 billion pounds) capital increase to be launched on March 31.
+LODI, Italy - March 1 The shareholders of Italy's Banco Popolare on Saturday gave final approval to a 1.5 billion euro ($2.1 billion) capital increase to be launched on March 31.

 The rights issue will end on April 17, the cooperative lender's Chief Executive Pier Francesco Saviotti said on the sidelines of the shareholders' meeting.